Selective estrogen receptor modulator: History

 The discovery of SERMs resulted from attempts to develop new contraceptives.
 Clomifene and tamoxifen prevented conception in rats but did the opposite in humans.
-Clomifene successfully induced ovulation in subfertile women and on February 1, 1967, it was approved in the US for the treatment of ovulatory dysfunction in women who were trying to conceive.
+Clomifene successfully induced ovulation in subfertile women and on February 1, 1967, it was approved in the US for the treatment of ovulation dysfunction in women who were trying to conceive.
 Toxicological issues prevented long term use of clomifene and further drug development for other potential applications such as breast cancer treatment and prevention.

 It was another ten years before tamoxifen was approved in December 1977, not as a contraceptive but as a hormonal treatment to treat and prevent breast cancer.
 The discovery in 1987 that the SERMs tamoxifen and raloxifene, then thought to be antiestrogens because of antagonist effects in breast tissue, showed estrogenic effects in preventing bone loss in ovariectomized rats had a great effect on our understanding of the function of estrogen receptors and nuclear receptors in general.
 The term SERM was introduced to describe these compounds that have a combination of estrogen agonist, partial agonist, or antagonist activities depending on the tissue.
 Toremifene has been shown to be compatible with tamoxifen, and in 1996 it was approved for use in the treatment of breast cancer in postmenopausal women.

 Raloxifene originally failed as a breast cancer drug due to its poor performance in comparison to tamoxifen in the laboratory but the estrogenic effects of raloxifene on bone led to its rediscovery and approval in 1997.
 It was approved for prevention and treatment of osteoporosis and was the first clinically available SERM to prevent both osteoporosis and breast cancer.
 Ospemifene was approved on February 26, 2013, for the treatment of moderate to severe dyspareunia, which is a symptom, due to menopause, of vulvar and vaginal atrophy.
 Combined therapy with conjugated estrogens and the SERM bazedoxifene, was approved on October 3, 2013, for the treatment of vasomotor symptoms linked with menopause.
 Bazedoxifene is also used in the prevention of postmenopausal osteoporosis.
 The search for a potent SERM with bone efficacy and better bioavailability than raloxifene led to the discovery of lasofoxifene.
 Although lasofoxifene was approved in 2009, it was not marketed for three years following the approval, so the marketing authorization for it has expired.
-In Europe, bazedoxifene is indicated for the treatment of osteoporosis in postmenopausal women at increased risk of fracture while in India ormeloxifene has been used for dysfunctional uterine bleeding and birth control.
+In Europe, bazedoxifene is indicated for the treatment of osteoporosis in postmenopausal women at increased risk of fracture.
+In India, ormeloxifene has been used for dysfunctional uterine bleeding and birth control.